 NOTE: This form is a READ ONLY version.
-A printed form will be provided once your student returns to the school building.
+An electronic version is available through the anual update in Parent Portal.

 The parents of the students participating in activities, services, and programs (including those funded by Title I, Part A - Every Student Succeeds Act (ESSA)), agree that this compact outlines how parents, the entire school staff, and the students will share the responsibility for improved student academic achievement, and the means by which the schools and parents will build and develop a partnership that will help children achieve the State's high standards.
 This School Parent Compact is in effect during school year 2020-2021.